ekosistema/audio-tools/README.md

 - You will be asked to provide the path to the folder to search (press Enter to use the current directory).
 - You will need to enter a text string to search for in the filenames.
-- The script will display all found files and their count.
+- The script will display the number of files found.
-- You can choose to delete the found files or extract them to a new folder.
+- You can choose to delete the found files or extract (copy) them to a new folder.
+- If you choose to delete:
+  - You will be asked for confirmation before proceeding.
+  - The script will attempt to move files to the system trash.
+  - If moving to trash fails, files will be moved to a "to_delete" folder within the search directory.
+  - You will be informed of how many files were moved to trash, moved to the "to_delete" folder, or couldn't be moved.
+- If you choose to extract:
+  - Files will be copied to a new folder named after your search string within the search directory.

 ## Troubleshooting